High-Performance DBMSs with io_uring: When and How to use it: Efficient Network I/O with

 \subsection{Tuning \iouring{} for Network I/O}

 As with storage, \iouring{} also provides multiple network optimizations to reduce per-I/O overhead.
 In the following, we discuss our findings on how to best use them for efficient network shuffling.

-\paragraph{Reducing memory pressure.} In the Linux networking stack, send and receive operations typically copy data between user-space and kernel buffers.
-While these copies are negligible at moderate speeds, they become costly at high network speeds, as even a single extra copy can consume precious memory bandwidth.
-To address this, \iouring{} supports zero-copy operations, eliminating redundant data copies between kernel and user space.
-Zero-copy send transmits data directly from pinned user-space buffers, avoiding intermediate copies.
-Zero-copy receive, a more recent \iouring{} addition, writes received data directly into registered user-space memory.
-It requires NIC support to separate the TCP header (still handled by the kernel) from the payload, so it may not be available on all network devices.
+\paragraph{Reducing memory pressure.} At high network speeds, copies between user-space and kernel buffers become costly because even a single extra copy consumes substantial memory bandwidth.
+To reduce this overhead, \iouring{} supports zero-copy send and receive, transmitting data directly from or into pinned user-space buffers.

 \paragraph{Zero-copy I/O reduces memory load.} As shown in \Cref{fig:shuffle_scaleout}, enabling zero-copy send (green) and zero-copy receive (blue) yields visible throughput improvements across different tuple sizes compared to the default setting.
 For 4~KiB tuples, link bandwidth is saturated with only 16 workers per node when both zero-copy paths are active, achieving full bidirectional 400~Gbit/s utilization with modest CPU usage.
 However, for 64B tuples, zero-copy receive does not provide additional benefits beyond zero-copy send.
-We suspect that contention between NIC traffic and CPU-driven random memory accesses, along with resulting stalls, diminishes the potential gains.
-Since zero-copy receive is a recent kernel addition, a deeper investigation is left for future work.
+We suspect that contention between NIC traffic and CPU-driven random memory accesses diminishes the potential gains, but a deeper analysis of zero-copy receive is left for future work.